Security Features of HiveMQ

 └─ audit.log

-HiveMQ never deletes the audit log files that are archived.
+HiveMQ does not delete archived audit log files.
 If you need to remove old audit logs regularly, you must take additional action.
 For example, set up a scheduled cron job to alleviate data protection concerns or storage constraints.

-Statements in the audit log have the following structure:
+Each audit log entry uses the following structure:

 <time><time zone> | user:"<user name>" | IP:"<host address>" | node:"<node name>" | source:"<source>" | <event>